 Plastics are up there in the list of fascinating “must-eat” items for a good number of cats.
 In my case, every time I set down a plastic bag of groceries or open the plastic seal of a container of water, two furballs in my clowder suddenly appear out of nowhere and two sets of eyes gleam at me with obvious excitement.
-Plastic materials that cats love to eat come in different forms – plastic bags, cellophane tape, bread bags, plastic cups, plastic straws, candy wrapper and even harder items like baller bands and small detachable parts of toys, to name a few.
+Plastic materials that cats love include plastic bags, cellophane tape, bread bags, plastic cups, plastic straws, candy wrappers… Even harder items like baller bands and small detachable parts of toys, to name a few.
 This article will help advise you on what action to take if your cat ate a piece of plastic.
 The threat that swallowing plastic has is dependent on the quantity and type in which the cat digests.

 What To Do After Your Cat Eats Plastic?